According to the Mayo Clinic, Bile Acid diarrhea is one of the most common under-diagnosed and overlooked conditions by gastroenterologists.

 Don’t take cholestyramine with other drugs at the same time (consult your doctor).

-However, cholestyramine worth a trial if your diarrhea is persistent despite the use of other IBS anti-diarrheal.
+However, cholestyramine is worth a trial if your diarrhea is persistent despite the use of other IBS anti-diarrheal.

 Always discuss the issue with your doctor.
 Don’t take actions that may affect your health without medical supervision.